Jdbain67/forritarioco/content/pages/index.md

       We are a brand and design practice.
 We work closely with you, your team to deliver inspiring work, which enables your organization to grow.
 [Let's talk](/contact/).
+    title: >-
-    title: ' engineers, designers, developers, project managers, researchers, and artists that have a wealth of skills and are passionate about what they do.
+      Forritari.co is a company of engineers, designers, developers, project managers, researchers, and artists that have a wealth of skills and are passionate about what they do.
 Every person with whom we work becomes a member of the team.
-We confront any, and all, obstacles and share in the successes together.'
+We confront any, and all, obstacles and share in the successes together.
   - type: portfolio_section
     section_id: latest-projects
     layout_style: tiles